 Come to the trap shed behind the clinic on Friday or Saturday between 4:00 pm – 6:00 pm.

-The Community Cat Manager is off on Wednesday and Thursday.
+The Feral Cat Program Coordinator is off on Wednesday and Thursday.
 Messages left on either of those days will be returned on Friday.

 INSTRUCTIONS FOR DROP OFF & POST-SURGERY CARE

 For the Community Cat Intake Form please click here.

 For instructions on how to care for your community cats after surgery please click here.

 CATS IN CARRIERS ARE NOT ACCEPTED ON FERAL CAT MONDAYS